XPUI-Framework/xpui-rp2040/docs/hardware.md

 # Working on the RP2040 firmware

-Everything past a first flash: what the keys do, why this crate is its own workspace, where the memory goes, and which pin is which.
+Everything past a first flash: what the keys do, why this crate is its own workspace, where the memory goes, which pin is which, what the release profile keeps, why one loop serves both boards, and what running it proved.

-[`../README.md`](../README.md) is the front page — what you need, how to build, how to flash.
+[`../README.md`](../README.md) is the front page — how to build, how to flash, what you need.

-## Using it
+## The keys

 Five buttons, mapped by meaning rather than by position: